 Students doing honors projects may also sign up for Symbsys 191 (Senior Honors Seminar) during the Autumn Quarter following admission to the honors program.
 In the honors seminar, students working on honors projects meet, under the coordinator's leadership, to discuss and present their work.
 Symsys 191 is offered for 2 units, S/NC only.

 Each year, about 10% of senior honors theses across the university receive awards.
-To be considered for an award for the 2017-2018 academic year, a hard-copy draft of your honors thesis (no electronic submissions) will need to be received in the coordinator's office (460-040C) no later than Monday, May 21, 2018 at 5 pm.
+To be considered for an award for the 2017-2018 academic year, a hard-copy draft of your honors thesis (no electronic submissions) will need to be received in the Associate Director's office (460-040C) no later than Monday, May 21, 2018 at 5 pm.
 Honors projects submitted for graduation during any quarter after Spring 2017 (i.e., Summer, Autumn, Winter, or Spring 2017-2018) may be submitted for awards consideration, provided they were not submitted for awards consideration in an earlier year.
 For honors theses submitted for graduation during the 2018-2019 academic year, the deadline for submitting a draft for awards consideration is Monday, May 20, 2019 at 5 pm.

 Each year, a Symbolic Systems Forum at the end of Spring Quarter features presentations by senior honors candidates.
 Each student completing an honors project is asked to give a 10-minute oral presentation (including questions and discussion) at this event.
 Students considering doing honors projects in a later year are strongly encouraged to attend.